T R A V E L

 Hope Farm – Not downtown, but so worth the short drive.
 Gorgeous setting, delicious food, and great cocktails.
 Make a reservation!

-Pearl – Small seafood spot in downtown Fairhope.
+Pearl – Quaint seafood spot in downtown Fairhope.
 They don’t take reservations, but it’s worth the wait.

 Tamara’s – A long-time favorite in downtown Fairhope, perfect for a cozy dinner with great service and a classic Southern-inspired menu.